 Choosing Your Space: So, here’s the thing about yoga at home the space you choose to do yoga in is your own.
 Great if you have an outdoor area, or an extra room but practically anywhere in your home that allows you to roll out a mat and stretch and spread your arms without anything getting in your way, will work.
 If you have the space and want to create a special yoga area you can do that as well.
-Let it be somewhere quiet and peaceful, and for some, you may only be able to enjoy that peace and calm at certain times in the day so, then choose your practice time accordingly.
-One thing you can try and aim for when choosing your space is a free wall, because it can serve as support in some postures.
+Let it be somewhere quiet and peaceful, and for some, you may only be able to enjoy that peace and calm at certain times in the day, then choose your practice time accordingly.
+One thing you can try and aim for when choosing your space is a free wall because it can serve as support in some postures.
 But other than that, choose a spot that is comfortable for you to practice and you are good to go.

 Yoga Mat & Other Accessories: Getting hold of a yoga mat is no big task, but you may want to invest in a good quality mat, so it lasts you longer.
-Also make sure it is anti-skid.
+Also, make sure it is anti-skid.
 A long rug or carpet can also serve as your yoga mat.
 Then there are things like yoga blocks, belts, bolsters etc. These are non-essentials unless you are an advanced or intermediate practitioner.
 Books can serve as blocks and cushions or home bolsters can be used as well.

-Choosing Your Yoga Routine: For anyone who has never been to a yoga class before or has not been to regular classes, please do get a personal yoga trainer for at least a couple of weeks.
+Choosing Your Yoga Routine: For anyone who has never been to a yoga class before or has not been to regular classes, please get a personal yoga trainer for at least a couple of weeks.
 And you can do this online too, just that you will need guidance and it is best to get trained before attempting it on your own.
-Secondly you can sign up to an online class and this is where you can get creative.
-There are so many different styles of yoga – Hatha, Ashtanga, Vinyasa flow, Yin, Restorative, Therapeutic, Pre-natal, Facial, Dance yoga, etc. Do some research find classes that you can connect with and teachers whose flow meets yours.
+Secondly, you can sign up for an online class and this is where you can get creative.
+There are so many different styles of yoga – Hatha, Ashtanga, Vinyasa flow, Yin, Restorative, Therapeutic, Pre-natal, Facial, Dance yoga, etc. Do some research and find classes that you can connect with and teachers whose flow meets yours.

-For me the most important thing when doing yoga is listening to my body, some days you might want an intense class on others more of a stretch and relax.
+For me the most important thing when doing yoga is listening to my body, some days you might want an intense class on others more of a stretch and relaxation.
 Remember yoga is amazing because of its overall positive impact both on the body and mind and you can achieve this by being mindful, so do as much as you can.
-Do not push your body, if you feel a pain or discomfort do not do that pose.
+Do not push your body, if you feel pain or discomfort do not do that pose.
 Coming out of a pose is as important as getting into it so pay attention to the instructions and in this way avoid the risk of injury.

-Lastly it is very important to inform your instructor or the class of any existing injury or illness, so you can maximize benefit and reduce injury.
+Lastly, it is very important to inform your instructor or the class of any existing injury or illness, so you can maximize benefit and reduce injury.

 Staying Committed To Your Practice At Home

-Choose your practice time wisely: Select a time that you will be able to stick to, because only you know your daily schedule best.
-For this to work you have to be honest with yourself and don’t choose a time that can easily be hijacked by ‘more important things.’
+Choose your practice time wisely: Select a time that you will be able to stick to because only you know your daily schedule best.
+For this to work, you have to be honest with yourself and don’t choose a time that can easily be hijacked by ‘more important things.’
 It is usually good to get your practice done in the morning and in this way it is out of the way and you are less likely to make excuses like I’m too tired or I have a thing come up.
 Discipline and commitment is key to a successful and continued yoga at home practice.